coloquium/kollokvium/README.md

 It is an all in one solution that requires no installation, and is compatible with most modern browsers.

+You can try it at this link https://kollokvium.herokuapp.com/

 ## feature list

 1. 1-n participants
-2. Instanet messages (chat )
+2. Instant Messages (chat)
 3. File share ( files sent to chat window)
-4. Screen sharing ( deskop )
+4. Screen sharing ( deskop)
 5. Random room generator or user defined
 6. No login and registration required
-7. Customizable,  See blow
-8. Multiple stream recording ( record the meeting )
+7. Multiple stream recording ( record the meeting )
+8. Customizable

 ## install